 Drug And Alcohol Detox Programs

-Drug and alcohol abuse can create a strong physical dependence on a substance, meaning that a person’s body cannot function normally in the absence of the drug.
+Drug and alcohol use can create a strong physical dependence on a substance, meaning that a person’s body cannot function normally in the absence of the drug.
 In many cases this dependency causes a person to become very sick if they stop using the substance.
 This is often the case with alcohol, benzodiazepines, and opioids, all of which can cause severe or life-threatening withdrawal symptoms.

 Detoxing at home without medical supervision can be very dangerous.
 The risk of relapse during an unsupported detox is also higher than during a professional drug and alcohol detox program.